-The helical-spline actuator, Figure 1, sometimes referred to as a piston and helix or sliding spline actuator, has a long, slender configuration and uses a sliding helical splined gear operating concept to convert linear piston motion into shaft rotation.
+The helical-spline actuator, sometimes referred to as a piston and helix or sliding spline actuator, has a long, slender configuration and uses a sliding helical splined gear operating concept to convert linear piston motion into shaft rotation.
 It is composed of a cylindrically shaped housing and two moving parts: the through shaft and the annular piston sleeve.
 Helical spline teeth machined on the shaft engage a matching complement of splines on the inside diameter of the piston.
-The outside diameter of the piston sleeve carries a second set of helical splines that engages a ring gear integral with the housing, Figure 2(a).
+The outside diameter of the piston sleeve carries a second set of helical splines that engages a ring gear integral with the housing.

 The piston sleeve is hydraulically sealed between the housing and shaft.
 When hydraulic pressure is applied to the port to the left of the piston, three events occur simultaneously.
 The piston sleeve is displaced axially, moving to the right; it rotates clockwise (as viewed from the output shaft) as the gearing on its outside diameter and the housing's ring gear forces its rotation; and the gearing on the inside diameter of the piston sleeve causes the shaft to rotate clockwise.
 Applying pressure to the alternate port returns the piston sleeve to its original starting position and rotates the shaft counterclockwise.

 The double helix, opposite hand design of the gear sets compound the rotation of the shaft, so its rotation is considerably more than that of the piston sleeve.
 For 30° helix designs, the rotation of the shaft is almost twice that of the piston sleeve, for 45° helix designs, it is even more.